Gravitational Field and Gravitational Potential

 - $\Phi(R>a) = -\cfrac{GM}{R}$

-- When calculating the gravitational potential at a point outside a spherically symmetric distribution of matter, the object can be treated as a point mass
+- When calculating the gravitational potential at any external point due to a spherically symmetric mass distribution, the object can be treated as a point mass

 - When $R<b$: